-The decades before had seen the collapse of the Berlin Wall, the collapse of the Soviet Union, the retreat of communism as a political and economic ideology and the arrival of the Unipolar Moment in American history.
+The decades before had seen the collapse of the

+Berlin Wall, the collapse of the Soviet Union, the retreat of communism as a political and economic ideology and the arrival of the Unipolar Moment in American history.
 The threats of the Cold War, the arms race between the two superpowers and the escalation of conflict among nuclear powers ceded and this ushered in a new era of multilateralism, cooperation and a privileging of human security above state security.

 The attacks on the United States, however, reversed this trend, returned the world to the primacy of state security over human security and provided the impetus for unilateral action by the world's sole superpower championed by the Neoconservatives who had found a home in the Bush administration.
-It also greatly militarised American Foreign

-Policy, as well as that of its allies and introduced the world to the Global War on Terror (GWOT), later referred to as the War on Terror.
+It also greatly militarised American Foreign world to the Global War on Terror (GWOT), later referred to as the War on Terror.
 The GWOT was a founding principle of President George W. Bush's foreign policy, what would later become known as the Bush Doctrine.
 The other three are unilateralism, pre-emptive war, the idea that a nation had a right to strike first once it identified a credible threat- and democratic regime change.